Connect with Wrightwood Committees

 Business Relations: WNA recognizes that businesses in the Wrightwood Neighborhood are valuable assets.
 The health of our business community reflects the viability of the neighborhood.
 For this reason WNA created the Business Relations Committee, to address the concerns of the businesses and allow business owners to take part in the decision making process of WNA.
 Business issues such as zoning to sidewalk cafe’s are review by the Business Relations committee and brought to the board of directors for approval.
 More details on the Business Relations page.

-Crime Prevention: The safety of the community has come a long way since the days when gangs roamed our streets.
+Crime Prevention and Public Safety: The safety of the community has come a long way since the days when gangs roamed our streets.
 Thanks in part to the efforts of the Wrightwood Neighbors Crime Committee, whose members worked with law enforcement agencies to rid our community of the dangers that persisted then.
 The Wrightwood Community today is plagued with a whole new set of crime problems, such as burglary to property, theft, auto break-ins, trouble-some taverns, etc. WNA has for many years addressed these issues and The Crime Prevention committee regularly meets with the 19th Police District Commander and has a seat on the District Area Council, which helps direct policing policy in our community.
-More details on the Crime Prevention page.
+More details on the Public Safety page.